Close

 Dissemination

 Research is most worthwhile if it can be used to improve policy and practice.
 We will develop tailored strategies to reach our key audiences.
-We will hold community meetings and with disabled people's organisation.
+We will hold community meetings and with organisations of persons with disabilities.
 We will engage with policy and programme implementers, both in Uganda and internationally, by producing short documents of key findings and holding meetings.
 We will reach academics through publishing articles in journals and presenting at key meetings and conferences.

 Partners